looker-open-source/components/internal_docs/design_contribution.md

 ---

 ## Step 1:  Open an Issue
-The Lens team uses Github to track all our work, any new contribution we nees to have an issue assigned to it so we can track the work.
+The Lens team uses Github to track all our work, any new contribution needs to have an issue assigned to it so we can track the work.

 ### How do I open an issue?:
 We have a handy template for you to use with all the required information.
-Just [click here to open an issue](https://github.com/looker/lens/issues/new?template=design-issue.md&labels=design,figma).
+[Click here to open an issue](https://github.com/looker/lens/issues/new?template=design-issue.md&labels=design,figma).

 The template has spots for a description, links to Figma files, and any additional notes or briefs to provide extra context.
 The more details you provide all help the review step go faster.